Skip to Main Content

 The Great Southern is Western Australia's largest wine region by geography, and for a long time it was among the least understood outside the state.
 That has changed considerably as the international wine community has come to recognise what the combination of maritime air, ancient laterite and granite soils, and long, cool ripening seasons produces in the glass.
 Mount Barker, the subregion anchoring Plantagenet Wines on Albany Highway, sits at the cooler, more continental end of the Great Southern spectrum, where diurnal temperature swings concentrate flavour and preserve acid in ways that flatter Riesling, Shiraz, and Cabernet Sauvignon with near equal conviction.
 Plantagenet was among the first serious commercial producers to build in this subregion, which gives it an almost documentary function: to taste through its back vintages is to read the history of Great Southern winemaking in sequence.

 That founding position is now underwritten by formal recognition.
 In 2025, Plantagenet Wines received a Pearl 3 Star Prestige rating, placing it in the upper tier of assessed producers across the EP Club portfolio.
-That designation is not a courtesy awarded for longevity; it reflects sustained quality at a level that sits above the regional average.
+That designation reflects sustained quality.
 For a property operating in a region that now includes some of Australia's most respected cool-climate addresses, including Frankland Estate, the 2025 rating signals that Plantagenet continues to make a case rather than coast on its pioneer status.

 A Winemaking Approach Shaped by Region, Not Trend